Equestrian at the 1992 Summer Olympics – Individual jumping: Competition format

 The competition underwent a significant format change for the second time in as many Games.
 For the first time since 1964, the team and individual events overlapped in the use of results.
-The format expanded to a total of five runs, now using three runs for the qualifying round and two runs for the final.
-The first two qualifying round runs counted toward the team competition.
+The format expanded to a total of five rounds, now using three rounds for the qualifying round and two rounds for the final.
+The first two qualifying rounds counted toward the team competition.

-All riders competed in the first two runs of the qualifying round.
-The field was then cut to 56 riders (based on the combined score for the first two runs) for the third run of the qualifying round, with each nation limited to three riders advancing.
-The three-run total counted as the qualifying score.
+All riders competed in the first two qualifying rounds.
+The field was then cut to 56 riders (based on the combined score for the first two rounds) for the third qualifying round, with each nation limited to three riders advancing.
+The three-round total counted as the qualifying score.
 Half of the riders (44 of the 87) advanced to the final.
-Positive scoring was used for each of the qualifying runs.
+Positive scoring was used for each of the qualifying rounds.

-The final consisted of two runs.
-Both runs used the traditional fault scoring.
-Only the top 22 (half of the 44 finalists) riders advanced from the first run of the final to the second.
-The total of the two runs was used for the final score.
+The final consisted of two rounds.
+Both rounds used the traditional fault scoring.
+Only the top 22 (half of the 44 finalists) riders advanced from the first round of the final to the second.
+The total of the two rounds was used for the final score.
 A jump-off would be used if necessary to break ties for medal positions; other ties would not be broken.